 On Tuesday, Hong Kong’s top court docket heard arguments that could determine the bounds of the “cheating get admission to a computer” offense, which has long been criticized for being too huge and indistinct.

-In 2016, the court of the first example acquitted 4 primary faculty teachers accused of using smartphones to take pictures in their schools’ front exam papers and distribute the photographs.
-They had been charged beneath segment 161 of the Crimes Ordinance – “get admission to a pc with crook or cheating cause.”
+In 2016, the court of the first instance acquitted four primary faculty teachers accused of using smartphones to take pictures of their schools’ front exam papers and distribute the photographs.
+Under segment 161 of the Crimes Ordinance, they had been charged with “admission to a PC with a crook or cheating cause.”

-The offense has been invoked to criminalize numerous activities, together with online fraud, laptop hacking, upskirting, and online e-book of obscene or threatening data.
+The offense has been invoked to criminalize numerous activities, together with online fraud, laptop hacking, upskirting, and online e-books of obscene or threatening data.

-Critics have also said there has been a slow broadening of the phrases of the offense: following a 2013 case, cell phones fell under the definition of “pc” in phase 161.
+Critics have also said there has been a slow broadening of the offense’s phrases: following a 2013 case, cell phones fell under the definition of “PC” in phase 161.

 ‘Using Google Maps’